RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/SetObjectRange/README.md

 ## Description
 Changes internal bounds.
-Used mainly so attract mode looks the same regardless of current screen width
+Used mainly so attract mode looks the same regardless of current screen width.

 ## Parameters
 - `width`
-New internal width of the object
+New internal width of the object.

 ## Return Value
 None.